 Project affected streams reaches include reaches downstream of project dams or other release points that have the potential to be affected by Project operations or activities, including portions of Highland Creek, North Fork Stanislaus River, Beaver Creek, and Stanislaus River.

-This distance is used to accommodate the species known maximum dispersal distance from breeding habitat (Liang 2013).
+For Yosemite toad occupancy determinations, the PBOs require three VESs, over three separate calendar years, during a ten-year period, with at least one survey during a water year where snowpack is ≥80% of normal.
+For Sierra Nevada yellow-legged frog occupancy determinations, the PBOs require three surveys within a ten-year period (within one season or in separate years) with one survey conducted in a water year where snowpack is ≥80% of normal.

 In addition to the details provided in this section, reporting will also follow the "Concepts and Practices